AI Workshop: learn to build apps with AI →

 The next time this happens, I’ll have this blog post explain it to me.

-You can use this class name to apply the bg-gray-300 class (for example) to all child elements of the current element:
+You can use this class to apply bg-gray-300 (for example) to all child elements of the current element:

 Like this: